 Individuals have the right to make a health care advance directive.
 This directive contains written instructions stating the person's choices for health care or names someone to make those choices.
-The instructions are to be used if the person is unable to make his or her own health care decisions.
-Laws governing advance directives vary from State to State.
+The instructions are to be used if the person is unable to make their own health care decisions.
+Laws governing advance directives vary from state to state.